TurboVega/agon512k/README.md

 This parameter is a 24-bit source address that is required by some routines, as specified below.
 To access the first 64KB of memory, the address must be in the range &40000 to &4FFFF, not &00000 to &0FFFF.
-Any address in the range &40000 to &BFFFF is allowed.
+Any address in the range &40000 to &BFFFF is allowed. <i>Be careful when specifying addresses within the BASIC or MOS areas!</i>

 Usage: !emdSA% = <i>sourceaddress</i>
 <br>